wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

   its cells.
 - Structs can contain fields that are of different type including `array` and `struct` type.
 Also, arrays can contain elements of type `struct`.
-  - Hence, nesting `struct` type fields and array elements we can create a deep hierarchy of data
+  - Hence, using `struct` type fields within structs and as array elements we can create a deep hierarchy of nested data

 ### 6.3.1 Navigating structs as if they were nested columns
 - we can refer to fields within a struct, the same way we can refer to columns of a data frame with dot notation